vishnuvuyyur1/AtmManagerSpringBoot/README.md

 data: https://www.ing.nl/api/locator/atms/

 •	User uses the Nav Tabs to go back to home Screen
-•	Create ING ATM Tab in Nav
+•	Create ATM Tab in Nav

-On click of this tab the user will be routed to a page that allows creating of ING ATMs in a given Dutch city
+On click of this tab the user will be routed to a page that allows creating of  ATMs in a given Dutch city